replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Configure NFS Storage in the Admin Console

-Alternatively, when the admin console and application are already installed, you can start in the admin console to install Velero and configure NFS storage.
+Alternatively, when the admin console and application are already installed, you can start in the admin console to install Velero and configure an NFS storage destination.

 To install Velero and configure NFS storage for existing clusters: